enzo-dante/Montuno/README.md

 3. run Main.main() to launch application
 4. use DB Browser for SQLite app for database viewing
 5. there is a music_original.db backup file in resources dir if music.db is corrupted via testing

-FUTURE STORY: currently, app manually creates an Album for UI because return src model is automatically Artist object and when cast as model is mapped incorrectly to a compatible target dataType

-FUTURE STORY: currently, app requires user to manually change strings.SQL CONNECTION_PATH to match local directory path

 # Acceptance Criteria:
 1. write an MVP that can get data from a SQLite3 DB and update the frontend & backend